sevenseasofbri/Orbital-README/README.md

 2.Our Calender features also had unknown bugs to begin with like the feature of recurrence that we had to disable.
 We tested the ability of it to set reminders and we were able to recieve those notifications on our mobile Phones.

+**Security feature**

-3. **Security feature** For our Login page, if the database detects that the user is not registered an incorrect input alert and redirects back to the Registration page.
+3.For our Login page, if the database detects that the user is not registered an incorrect input alert and redirects back to the Registration page.
 This feature can be seen in the video.
 We also used jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration.